Accedia/aws-workshop/Day3-VPC_and_Networks/ReadMe.md

 *Step 6.* Select `Web server` security group

+Select *Launch without a key pair*

-2. Create EC2 instance (Back end) in private subnet
+2. Create a second EC2 instance (Back end) in private subnet

 Repeat the same steps in 1. except on *Step 3.* use:
 > Network: your VPC